ColumbiaRoad/cr-shopify-upsell/backend/README.md

 - Shopify App install flow including Billing API setup
 - Subscribe to Shopify Webhooks
 - Process Shopify Order Paid webhooks

+## Misc
+If you want to view the API docs and you are running it with Docker then point your browser to http://localhost:4000/v1/docs/index.html